ImageMagick/Usage-Markdown/photos/index.md

 ### Protect Someone's Anonymity -- fuzzing out some part of a photo {#anonymity}

 The above technique of using a 3 image composite mask can also be used in other ways.
-For example you can 'pixelate' and image, then use a mask to limit the effect to just the face of a person, so as to "Protect their Identity".
+For example, you can 'pixelate' and image, then use a mask to limit the effect to just the face of a person, so as to "Protect their Identity".

 ~~~
 convert zelda_tn.gif -scale 25%  -scale 400%  zelda_pixelate.gif